Chris Huhne: Personal life

 Huhne married Greek-born economist Vicky Pryce (formerly Chief Economist in the Department for Business, Enterprise and Regulatory Reform) in 1984 shortly after she divorced her first husband, with whom she had two daughters.
 Huhne and Pryce have three children together.
 In a video statement made during the 2007 Liberal Democrats' leadership election campaign, Huhne described his philosophy about family life: "Relationships, including particularly family relationships, are actually the most important things in making people happy and fulfilled".
 Talking about his wife to The Independent in 2008 he stated: "I also have a very hard-working and extremely intelligent wife, who manages to earn far more than I do."

 In June 2010, Huhne admitted that he had been involved in a relationship with Carina Trimingham and stated that he had decided to leave his wife to be with her.
 Huhne's wife and children were unaware of his behaviour and plans.
 Within one week of Huhne's declaration, Pryce filed for divorce on the grounds of Huhne's "admitted adultery".
 Trimingham had worked on Huhne's campaigns for the Liberal Democrat leadership in 2006 and 2007 and was a paid staff member on his 2010 general-election campaign.
 She was press officer for Brian Paddick during the 2008 Mayor of London election, and was campaigns director at the Electoral Reform Society.
 Cabinet Office minister Francis Maude said: "What goes on in people's private lives is a subject that fascinates the tabloid press but is irrelevant to the job they are trying to do."
 Huhne and Pryce divorced in January 2011.

 Personal interests

-"Electoral reform" is among the personal interests that Huhne cites on his biography on the official Liberal Democrats website.
+Apart from climate change, "Electoral reform" is among the personal interests that Huhne cites on his biography on the official Liberal Democrats website.
 He describes his other interests as "European single currency, economics, Third World debt and development, Europe".

 Huhne is or was a member of the European Movement, Green Lib Dems, Association of Liberal Democrat Trade Unionists and the National Union of Journalists.